 Implications

-The implications of race relations are quite severe for the American public safety.
-The race relations can make many other related problems dormant that are the outcomes of the racist practices.
-If the race relations go up to the mark of idealism, the relationships between people will get normal, and the inclusion of black youth in the public life will get them into a more normalized scholastic and social environment that would make them positive members of the society.
-The inclusion of all races in the American culture will remove the reservations and concerns of the minorities and will build a more tolerant and constructive community.
-The race relations impede the growth of American economy and social and justice system, the American nation without injustice will thrive.
+The implications of race relations are quite severe for American public safety.
+Race relations can make many other related problems dormant that are the outcomes of racist practices.
+Suppose race relations go up to the mark of idealism.
+In that case, the relationships between people will become normal, and including black youth in public life will get them into a more normalized scholastic and social environment that will make them positive members of society.
+The inclusion of all races in the American culture will remove the reservations and concerns of minorities and will build a more tolerant and constructive community.
+Race relations impede the growth of the American economy and social justice system, and the American nation will thrive without injustice.

 References